Illustration of a hand receiving a pill from a crane flying the union jack flag, with shipping containers piled high bearing the US and EU flags

 The plan provided €160m to support eight new production projects that would manufacture medicines, of which Macron said there was “a clear dependence on imports from outside the EU”, including amoxicillin and morphine, as well as several anaesthetics and anticancer drugs.

-The United States is taking a similar approach, with former president Joe Biden signing an executive order in August 2020 that directed the US Food and Drug Administration to “identify a list of essential medicines, medical countermeasures and critical inputs that are medically necessary to have available at all times in an amount adequate to serve patient needs and in the appropriate dosage forms”.
+The United States is taking a similar approach, with president Joe Biden signing an executive order in August 2020 that directed the US Food and Drug Administration to “identify a list of essential medicines, medical countermeasures and critical inputs that are medically necessary to have available at all times in an amount adequate to serve patient needs and in the appropriate dosage forms”.

 The order stated that it “seeks to ensure sufficient and reliable, long-term domestic production of these products, and to minimise potential shortages by reducing our dependence on foreign manufacturers”.